 ."
 Richards thought that is where he got the idea, and was worried that it was too similar.

 Richards ran his guitar through a Gibson Fuzz Box to create the distortion effect.
 He had no intention of using the sound on the record, but Gibson had just sent him the device, and he thought the Fuzz Box would create sustained notes to help sketch out the horn section.
-The band thought it sounded great and wanted to use the sound because it would be very unusual for a Rock record.
+The band thought it sounded great and wanted to use the sound because it would be very unusual for a rock record.
 Richards thought it sounded gimmicky and did not like the result, but the rest of the band convinced him to ditch the horn section and use the distorted guitar sound.

-There is some debate as to whether this is the first use of Fuzz guitar in a Rock song.
-Shiloh Noone sheds some light on the subject in his book Seekers Guide To The Rhythm Of Yesteryear: "Anne Margaret does have one claim to fame that embarrassingly whitewashes the Rock generation, namely her studio recording of 'I Just Don't Understand' which boasts the first fuzz guitar applied to wax, courtesy of Billy Strange, a one time member of Phil Spector's session crew who later hit the charts with an instrumental version of Monty Norman's 'James Bond theme.'
+There is some debate as to whether this is the first use of fuzz guitar in a rock song.
+Shiloh Noone sheds some light on the subject in his book Seekers Guide To The Rhythm Of Yesteryear: "Anne Margaret does have one claim to fame that embarrassingly whitewashes the rock generation, namely her studio recording of 'I Just Don't Understand' which boasts the first fuzz guitar applied to wax, courtesy of Billy Strange, a one time member of Phil Spector's session crew who later hit the charts with an instrumental version of Monty Norman's 'James Bond theme.'
 'I Just Don't Understand' was later launched as a single by Freddie & The Dreamers and also played live by the Beatles at the Cavern.
 Billy Strange repeated his fuzz on 'Zip-A-Dee-Doo-Dah' (Bob B Soxx & The Blue Jeans).
 So what's the buzz about fuzz?
 Well it did launch the early stages of Psychedelia and boost its prime exponents The Ventures, specifically their 1962 single '2.000lb Bee.'
 Sure fisted Keith Richard claims he revolutionized the fuzz on the ripping 'Satisfaction' while utilizing his new fuzz box, yet Big Jim Sullivan used it previously on P.J.
 Proby's 'Hold Me.'
-Billy Strange exalted the riff that Link Wray had already laid claim to 3 year previous, so what's the fuzz?"
+Billy Strange exalted the riff that Link Wray had already laid claim to three year previous, so what's the fuzz?"

 Richards (1992): "It was the first (fuzztone box) Gibson made.
 I was screaming for more distortion: This riff's really gotta hang hard and long, and we burnt the amps up and turned the s--t up, and it still wasn't right.
 And then Ian Stewart went around the corner to Eli Wallach's Music City or something and came around with a distortion box.
 Try this.
 It was as off-hand as that.
 It was just from nowhere.
 I never got into the thing after that, either.
-It had a very limited use, but it was just the right time for that song." (thanks, Bertrand - Paris, France)
+It had a very limited use, but it was just the right time for that song."

 Mick Jagger wrote all the lyrics except the line "Can't get no satisfaction."
 The lyrics deal with what Jagger saw as the two sides of America, the real and phony.
 He sang about a man looking for authenticity but not being able to find it.
 Jagger experienced the vast commercialism of America in a big way on their tours, and later learned to exploit it, as The Rolling Stones made truckloads of money through sponsorships and merchandising in the US.